bocajspear1/simple-little-loader/README.md

 Essentially, this allows you to make a personal library of your most used files and easily install them later

 Note: This does no dependency management.
-It just downloads something and
+It just downloads something and places it in the current directory.

 #Usage